 The Workforce Development Activity, part of the Millennium Challenge Corporation’s five-year Employability and Land Compact with the Government of Morocco, intends to improve the employability of Moroccans.
 Mathematica will evaluate the Workforce Development Activity using a mixed-methods approach.

-- Design and implementation of experimental evaluations
+- Design and implementation of rigorous impact, rapid cycle, and performance evaluations

 - International development